History of Spain–United Kingdom relations: War and Armadas

 England sent out its own armada the following year, in the hope that the Portuguese would rise up against the Spanish crown and to inflict further losses on the anchored Spanish fleet.
 The venture however failed and endured heavy losses.

 A new front opened in the war between Spain and England, the coast of northern France.
 In 1590, the Spanish occupied Brittany from where they had a base to attack Cornwall.
 French and English forces captured Fort Crozon which secured the major port of Brest.
 Nevertheless the Spanish mounted one such raid in 1595; Mousehole, Newlyn and Penzance were sacked and burned.
 This event marked the last time England was ever invaded by hostile forces.
 The following year the English launched a major raid against Cadiz.
-The attack which saw the city's capture, sacking and a two week occupation.
+The attack saw the city's capture, sacking and a two week occupation.
 The economic losses caused by this were numerous: the city was burned and the raid contributed to Spain's declaration of bankruptcy the following year.

-In retaliation the Spanish attempted an invasion of the British isles; the 2nd Spanish Armada set sail in October 1596 but this hit a storm off Cape Finesterre and sailed back to port heavily ravaged.
+In retaliation the Spanish attempted an invasion of the British isles; the Second Spanish Armada set sail in October 1596 but this hit a storm off Cape Finesterre and sailed back to port heavily ravaged.
 A year later the English led by the Earl of Essex a year later set out the Azores to intercept a Spanish treasure fleet but encountered very little.
 At the same time another Spanish attempt took place hoping to intercept the returning English fleet as well as invade the West of the British isles but this failed due to storms and bad luck.

 The final Spanish armada took place in 1601 and although depleted from storms, managed to make landfall in Southern Ireland.
 Their aim was to assist the Irish rebel earls led by Hugh O'Neill in the rebelling against the English Crown.
 The English however besieged the 4,000 Spaniards at Kinsale.
 Cut off by the English Navy the Spanish surrendered the following year which ended further operations.

 Peace between England and Spain was finally signed in 1604 when King James I, son of Mary, Queen of Scots, succeeded the childless Elizabeth to the throne.
 Both England and Spain ran into serious debt as a result of the war.
 Spain would declare bankruptcy again five years after the peace but would be able to consolidate and strengthen its Empire in the New World.
 The English too would prosper - they began to colonize North America, and the East India Company which had been formed later in the war soon began to breach the Spanish and Portuguese trade monopoly.